doctrine/dbal/docs/en/reference/known-vendor-issues.rst

 DateTimeTz
 ~~~~~~~~~~

-Sqlite does not support saving timezones or offsets.
-The DateTimeTz
+Sqlite supports saving timezone offsets, but this feature is not yet implemented in DBAL.
-type therefore behaves like the DateTime type.
+The DateTimeTz type therefore behaves like the DateTime type.

 Reverse engineering primary key order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~